 But as Qumulo grew, its mission to provide customer support with a human touch came up against the wish to scale that support, rapidly respond to support tickets, and improve inefficient workflows for customer success managers (CSMs) as well as customer success engineers (CSEs).
 By enlisting the help of consulting firm Traction on Demand, Qumulo found a way to integrate MuleSoft APIs and Slack in order to:

-- Tie service activities to support tickets, helping agents and engineers tap into previous customer conversations or aggregated account information
+- Tie service activities to support tickets, helping agents and engineers to tap into previous customer conversations or aggregated account information

 - Allow CSMs and CSEs to pull up customer data from Salesforce, Zendesk and PagerDuty in seconds with a single view in Slack